zzzprojects/docs/dappertutorial.net/pages/getting-started/dapper-insert-and-update-in-bulk.md

 ## Bulk Delete

-The `BulkDelete` method allows to `DELETE` a larger number of entities in a database table or a view.
+The [Dapper BulkDelete](/bulk-delete) method allows to `DELETE` a larger number of entities in a database table or a view.
 It allows you to delete multiple items at the same time.

 ```csharp
 using (var connection = new SqlConnection(FiddleHelper.GetConnectionStringSqlServer()))